 Make sure you are crystal clear about what portion needs to be covered by you, the renter.
 This gives the individual an idea of what they will be responsible for.
-This will allow them to have have plenty of time to get organized before move-in day.
+This will allow them to have had plenty of time to get organized before move-in day.

 If you wait until you are officially living in the apartment to start organizing the utilities, then you will likely have to go at least a full 24 hours without access to whatever utilities you are responsible for.
 If these utilities consist of things like electricity or water, then that will put a significant strain on the first few days in your new home.

 While utility bills can vary quite a bit in price, there are some budgetary ranges that most individuals can expect to fall into.
 The exact cost is affected by how much is used each month.

 Not all apartments come with air conditioning.
 Having a luxury like this does not come without a cost.
 Tenants can expect to pay a fair bit of money each month to keep their space feeling cool.

 A renter can save themselves a lot of money by keeping some windows open during breezy days rather than only relying on the air conditioning.

 On the other end of the spectrum is the apartment’s heating.
-This is especially vital for everyone living in the northern half of the country.
-The type of heating that a place has will affect what bill it gets added onto as well as how much it will cost.
+This is a substantial part of the utility bill for everyone living in the northern half of the country.
+The type of heating installed in a home will affect what bill it gets added onto as well as how much it will cost.

-For example, if an apartment uses a gas heater, then it will be tacked onto the total of the gas bill.
+For example, if an apartment uses a gas heater, then it will be tacked onto the total of the natural gas bill.
 With a gas heater, a renter can expect the utility bill to be much lower since it only costs about $40 a month to run it.

 The gas bill is another variable that will differ depending on the apartment.
 If the place uses very few gas-powered appliances, then naturally, the gas bill is going to be incredibly low.

 Instead, they will make the tenant pay for it themselves.
 This is unfortunate because the electricity bill is almost guaranteed to be the biggest part of the utility bill.